shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 ## How to Run the File
 In order to train this model as I have, follow the next steps:
 * You will firstly need to download the ISIC data locally.
-* Then, you will need to edit the driver_script so that the images and masks are imported correctly.
+* Then, you will need to edit `driver_script.py` so that the images and masks are imported correctly.
 * Then, you will need to make sure that all the dependencies listed previously are present in the environment.
-* Then, you will need to simply run the dripver_script.py file.
+* Then, you will need to simply run `driver_script.py`, and do not require any commandline arguments.

 ## Results
 Below is an outline of how I used the model to segment the ISIC data set using the UNet model, alongside some results and images.